yzanhua/MPI_H5/setup.md

 Install MPICH
 ===
+1. Login to `acfs`.
-1. Download source code from the [official website](https://www.mpich.org/downloads/).
+1. Download source codes from the [official website](https://www.mpich.org/downloads/).
 Or equivalently I use:

     ```shell
     cd ~